jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/_hwa-amd.md

          image: jellyfin/jellyfin
          user: 1000:1000
          group_add:
-           - '122' # Change this to match your "render" host group id and remove this comment
+           - "122" # Change this to match your "render" host group id and remove this comment
-         network_mode: 'host'
+         network_mode: "host"
          volumes:
            - /path/to/config:/config
            - /path/to/cache:/cache